gammapy/gammapy/docs/overview.rst

 Data access (DL3)
 -----------------

-The data analysis starts with data level 3 FITS files consisting of event lists, instrument response information
+The data analysis starts with data level 3 FITS files consisting of lists of gamma-like events and correspoding instrument response functions (IRFs).
-(effective area, point spread function, energy dispersion, background) and extra information concerning the observation (pointing direction, time), as well as two index tables that list the observations and declare which response should be used with which event data.
+The instrument response includes effective area, point spread function (PSF), energy dispersion and residual hadronic background.
+In addition there is associated meta data including informatiom on the observation such as pointing direction, observation time, and conditions.

-For each observation, instrument response functions (namely effective area, point spread function, energy dispersion, background) are distributed.
-Some details about the origin of these functions are given in :ref:`irf-theory`.
-The functions are stored in the form of multidimensional tables giving the IRF value as a function of position in the field-of-view and energy of the incident photon.
+Typically the IRFs are stored in the form of multidimensional tables giving the probability distribution of for the gamma like detection, the reconstructed position, and energy of the incident photon.
+A more detailed description is given in :ref:`irf-theory`.

 The formats used are discussed and described in `gadf`_.
 This format is still a prototype.
 In the coming years CTA will develop and define it's release data format, and Gammapy  will adapt to that.